-Republic Wireless is a cell phone company that began offering service in 2011.
+Republic Wireless is a cell phone service provider that began offering service in 2011.

-They’re changing the way people pay for and use their cell phone service.
+They’re changing the way people pay for and use cell phone service.

 Why are they making such big waves?

-Republic Wireless is stealing customers from the big four carriers left and right because they can save people a massive amount of money on their cell phone service every month and you don’t have to sign a contract.
+Republic Wireless is stealing customers from the big four carriers left and right because they can save people a massive amount of money every month.

 I don’t know about you, but I don’t think anyone loves paying crazy high cell phone bills.

 Personally, my wife and I both have our cell phones with Republic Wireless.

 Included below are our personal experiences with Republic Wireless throughout the almost four years we’ve been subscribers.

 Republic Wireless Plans And Their Prices